-Our current Articles of Association, or Current Articles, were last amended on September 9, 2014.
+Our current Articles of Association, or Current Articles, were last amended on September 30, 2014, in which amendment the exercise period of certain warrants was extended by up to seven months.
 In the amendment adopted on September 9, 2014, Computershare A/S was elected to act as registrar for our shareholders.
 Under our Current Articles, our corporate objective is to develop and market pharmaceuticals.
 We will, in connection with this offering, further amend our Current Articles in order to, among others, effectuate the Share Conversion pursuant to which all of our outstanding Class A shares and Class B shares will be converted into ordinary shares prior to consummation of this offering, to effectuate the conversion of €8.4 million and \$10.0 million we have drawn down under the bridge financings entered into on May 30, 2014 and on August 6, 2014, respectively, into ordinary shares, and to authorize our board of directors to (a) resolve to distribute interim dividends, (b) have Forward Pharma A/S acquire its own shares and (c) issue new shares without preemptive rights for existing shareholders.

 When we refer to our Articles of Association in the following, we refer to our Articles of Association as they will be in force after adoption of the contemplated amendments to our Current Articles prior to the completion of this offering.